gshanemiller/reinvent/doc/static_route_packet_design.md

 ## SPSC Performance
 Imposing a SPSC between server side RXQ/TXQs lcores adds latency.
 The [SPSC implementation](https://github.com/rodgarrison/reinvent/blob/main/integration_tests/reinvent_dpdk_static_route_udp/reinvent_dpdk_static_route_udp_test_spsc.h) was benchmarked on `c3.small.x86`.
 It can move around 105 Mb/sec or about 10ns per 64-byte message running two threads on the same core.
-The SPSC had a fixed capacity of 5000 data elements each 64-bytes in side.
-This flow enqueues one message, and deques one message at a time.
+The SPSC had a fixed capacity of 5000 data elements each 64-bytes in size.
+This flow enqueues one message, and dequeues one message at a time.
 Batching read/writes is not coded yet.
 I consider this acceptable loss.

 ## Packet memory
 [As per DPDK](https://github.com/rodgarrison/reinvent/blob/static/doc/packet_design.md#packet-memory-mental-picture)